 | 3 | Warren G. Harding | 29 | Corrupt Administration

 The criteria are complex and ambiguous: Some Presidents had good programs but were ineffective; others were very effective, but at advancing bad programs.
 James Polk was hugely successful, but many would regard his War and threats against Mexico as immoral.
-I've promoted some Presidents (John Kennedy, John Q. Adams, Jimmy Carter, Woodrow Wilson) for their inspirational or moral qualities.
+I've promoted some Presidents (John Q. Adams, Woodrow Wilson) for their inspirational or moral qualities.
+John Kennedy is hard to rank: When he was good he was very very good, but when he was bad he was horrid.

 When the history books of the 22nd century are written, I promise you that George W. Bush will be viewed as having damaged America and humanity more than Saddam Hussein and Osama bin Laden combined.
 The poem is from Calvin Trillin's recent bestseller, Obliviously On He Sails: The Bush Administration in Rhyme.